 You don’t have to file for legal separation before you file for divorce.
 You can even file for divorce without being physically separated.
 However, the divorce cannot be finalized until you have been separated for at least 60 days.
 This is a waiting period required by Indiana divorce procedures before courts will finalize a divorce.

-Contact an Experienced Family Law Attorney for Help With Your Case
+Contact an Indianapolis Family Law Attorney for Help With Your Case

 Anyone who is married or has ever been married knows that marriage can be messy.
 When two people do life together to that degree, it’s not always easy.
 Putting the pause button on a marriage can also be messy, and, obviously, ending a marriage is a major process.